 Before troubleshooting the issue, make sure your headphones are the selected audio output for your Mac, and the volume is up.

-Go to System Preferences, then open “Sound.”
+Go to System Preferences (System Settings on macOS Ventura and above), then open “Sound.”
 Click on the Output tab, then find your headphones in the list.
 Double-click to make the headphones active.

 In some cases, that may not help.
 So, try resetting your headphones following the instructions above.
-Once you reset them, go to System Preferences > Bluetooth.
+Once you reset them, go to System Preferences (System Settings on macOS Ventura and above) > Bluetooth.
 Right-click on your headphones, then choose Remove and Confirm.

 Or click the “x” next to the headphones.

 Now, you need to complete the pairing process all over again, which should correct the issue.

 Bluetooth headphones, including Airpods, are a convenient way to redirect your Mac’s audio output solely to your ears, whether you’re listening to music or taking notes from a recorded lecture.